 User Review( votes)

 • Application Deadline: November 16, 2018.

-• Scholarship Award: Funza Lushaka bursaries cover most of the recipient’s essential expenses.
+• Award: Funza Lushaka bursaries cover most of the recipient’s essential expenses.
 Expenses may cover include tuition, accommodation including meals, books and learning materials, and if possible a small allowance for monthly living expenses.

-• Number of Scholarships: Number not given.
+• Number of Awards: Number not given.

 • Entrance Requirements: